 At a regional or country-level, policies and codes of practice should be in place to reduce the risk of introductions through the most common pathways of introduction.
 Coral reef managers can work with agencies involved in regulating vessel movements, controlling ports or high-risk activities to evaluate the likelihood and consequence of invasion in coral reef ecosystems, and propose additional controls on species or activities that represent high risk.

 In recognizing that ship movements are a major source of species invasions, there are a number of standards and best-practice approaches that can be used to reduce risks to coral reefs.
-For example, NOAA’s Guidelines for Prevention and Management of Marine Biofouling and Invasive Species include best management practices for ensuring anti-fouling measures are applied to vessels, border control measures of risk assessment, in-water cleaning programs and facilities and disposal measures.
+For example, Marine Biofouling and Invasive Species: Guidelines for Prevention and Management includes best management practices for ensuring anti-fouling measures are applied to vessels, border control measures of risk assessment, in-water cleaning programs and facilities and disposal measures.

 It is essential to conduct ecosystem monitoring in a timely and systematic manner in order to detect introductions early enough that a rapid response is feasible.
 Often the only way to successfully eradicate an invasive species is to take action very early in the invasion process before an infestation becomes widespread.

 Effective early detection and rapid response depend upon the timely ability to ascertain:

 - What is the species of concern, and has it been authoritatively identified?